Bob Loveless: Knifemaking

 He marked his blades by electro acid-etching his Football logo on the blade "R.W.
-LOVELESS, MAKER, RIVERSIDE, CALIFORNIA", many of his knives carried the Reclining Nude logo.
+LOVELESS, MAKER, RIVERSIDE, CALIFORNIA"; the Reclining Nude logo was also used on many of his knives.
 Most of his contemporaries stamped their logo on their knives using a power hammer or other device.
 Loveless believed this stamping could compromise the strength of the knife by causing stress fractures in the steel.

 The primary style of knife made by Loveless was the Dropped Point hunting knife and he is considered to be the first maker to produce what is known as a tactical knife.
 However, Loveless refused to sell a customer one of his fighting knives unless the buyer could provide either police or military identification and could require a knife as a weapon.
 Loveless also made knives for use by US Army Special Forces and the CIA.
 One such knife was the size and shape of a pocket comb and fit inside a passport case.
 When the case was thrown, the blade cut through the case and sliced into whatever it hit.

 Loveless designed the Gerber Guardian knife model for Gerber Knives and for a time was Gerber's Lead designer.
 Loveless went on to design knives for other factories such as Lone Wolf Knives, Beretta, Schrade Cutlery and others.
 Cold Steel makes a reproduction of his "Big Bear Classic" fighting knife.
 Loveless had been a participating maker from 1993 through 2006 in the Art Knife Invitational Show which is a closed association of the 25 most collectible knifemakers.

 In addition to making knives, Loveless authored several books on making knives such as the 1977 How to Make Knives with coauthor Richard Barney.

 For his many influences in custom knife design and promoting the art of handmade knives, Loveless was inducted into the Blade magazine Cutlery Hall of Fame at the 1985 Blade Show in Knoxville, Tennessee.

 Loveless died September 2, 2010, aged 81, of lung cancer at his longtime home in Riverside, California.

+In tribute to Bob's works throughout the years he was alive the Loveless collection created a rare tribute knife called the "Pioneers of Loveless."
+With a worth of $3500 only 25 of these knives were created in 2014 and is now owned by folks who have appreciation and solitude for the works of Bob Loveless.